The Lie algebraic structure of colored networks: Examples

 \section{Examples}

-\mlabel{sec:examples} In this section, we write out the relevant change of coordinates for given \(2\leq N \leq 8\) and \(\CC\).
-Higher dimensional examples would be just as mechanical, but take up lots of space, too much for our taste.
+In this section, we write out the relevant change of coordinates for given \(2\leq N \leq 8\) and \(\CC=1,2\).
+Higher dimensional and more colorful examples would be just as mechanical but run into typographical difficulties.
 Then we introduce a vector field and compute its Jacobi-matrix in terms of \(\cx{},\bx{}\)-coordinates, and express the result in terms of \(\FA{}{},\FB{}{}\) and \(\FC{}{}\), illustrating how by simple means a concrete equation can be fit in the theoretical description of the network Lie algebra \(\mathfrak{net}_{\CC,N}\).
 This can then be used as a starting point for the bifurcation analysis.
-Notice that the Algorithms \mref{alg:ff} and \mref{alg:xbasis} that define the Network Elimination, do not in any way depend on the eigenvalues of the linearization, this dependence only comes in when we do the Jordan-Chevalley decomposition and construct the Jacobson-Morozov triple.